oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 Your public key has been saved in /Users/joe/.ssh/id_rsa.pub.
 The key fingerprint is:
 SHA256:jZaZH6fI8E2I1D35hnvGeBePQ4ELOf2Ge+G0XknoXp0 joe@Joes-Mac-mini.local
-The key's randomart image is:
+The key's random art image is:
 +---[RSA 3072]----+
 |                 |
 |       . . + .   |